 For instance, Corinth was a wealthy city because of trade.
 It also was known for its architecture.

 Delphi was known as the spiritual center of all city-states and Sparta was known for its militaristic attitude.

 They also fought against each other like during the Peloponnesian Wars between Athens and Sparta.
 City-states look out for their own interests at times of war.

-At times city-states would ban together to fight off invasion from a common enemy like Persia.
+At times city-states would band together to fight off an invasion from a common enemy like Persia.

 - Ancient Greek city-states are known as polis.